passionlim/intensive/Script_HW_5th_week_1st_day.md

 $350 per ~~a~~ person.
 I ~~could~~ **would be able** to get the cheapest ticket for a round trip flight at $100 per ~~a~~ person, if ~~left~~ **leave** on **the** week days or if I ~~gained~~ **gain** early bird bargains.
 Ex) When I went to the Seoul Land with my family, I purchased a one day pass online **at $15 per person**.
 But I would enjoy my time if the wether **were** warm.
 It was too cold to walk around in the amusement park.
-So I promised with my daughter to come again next month.
+So I promised my daughter to come again next month.
 If the weather **is** good, we **will have** more great time.

 My company ~~supports~~ **offers** an attractive ~~welfare~~ **discount** for overseas hotels.
 Ex) His grandma is **supporting him** playing a violin competently.
 And she has **offered various private lessons** for him since he was 7.